Eggplant pizza is a fun and easy recipe the whole family will love, thanks to their comforting familiar flavor and mouthwatering looks.

 Preheat the oven to 430°F or 220°C. Line a baking sheet with parchment paper.

-Arrange the discs on the baking sheet, brush or drizzle them with extra virgin olive oil, and season with salt and black pepper.
+Arrange the discs on the baking sheet, brush them with extra virgin olive oil, and season with salt and black pepper.

-Roast the eggplant for 20 minutes.
-While it bakes, make the pizza sauce.
+Roast the eggplants for 15 to 20 minutes.
+While they bake, make the pizza sauce.

-Add tomato passata, dried oregano, extra virgin olive oil, finely sliced or minced garlic, salt, and pepper, to a bowl, stir, and set aside.
+Add tomato passata, dried oregano, extra virgin olive oil, grated or sliced garlic, salt, and pepper, to a bowl, stir, and set aside.

 Apply pizza sauce on top of roasted eggplant slices and spread with the back of a spoon.
-Sprinkle with a pinch or two of (vegan) cheese.
+Sprinkle with a pinch or two of grated mozzarella.

 Put back in the oven and broil for about 5 minutes, until the cheese is melty and starts to brown.

-Transfer onto a serving platter, sprinkle with a pinch of dried oregano, a drizzle of olive oil, and fresh basil leaves.
+Transfer onto a serving platter, and sprinkle with a pinch of dried oregano, a drizzle of good quality extra virgin olive oil (optional), and fresh basil leaves.

 Our favorite variation of eggplant pizza is one with fresh tomatoes and basil, without the cheese.
-To make it, you'll need:
+To make it, you’ll need the following:

 - 8 ounces (230 grams) of cherry tomatoes or other small tomatoes